How to paint a metal door without taking it down, along with what type of paint we used. Curb appeal makeover.

 Just like any other couple looking to purchase a home, we looked at a ton!
 Um, online.
 We actually didn’t set foot in any house we were interested in.
-We were stationed in Hawaii and did our entire experience shopping online!
+We were stationed overseas and did our entire experience shopping online!

 That is, with a great realtor.